A hyperbolic framework for shear sound beams in nonlinear solids: Harmonic generation in Gaussian beams

 \subsection{Quadratic and cubic nonlinearity}

 Both nonlinearity coefficients $\beta_2$, $\beta_3$ are taken from Table~\ref{tab:Params}.
-In the present configuration, the full system is solicited, and the results are shown in Fig.~\ref{fig:HarmNL}.
-We note that the picture is very similar to Fig.~\ref{fig:HarmCubic}, up to the fact that the second harmonic is slightly more present.
-This observation confirms that such shear waves produce mainly odd harmonics, and it is consistent with the analysis of Destrade et al.\cite{destrade19} when the initial data is a pure anti-plane shear beam.
+In the present configuration, the full system is solicited, and the results are included in Fig.~\ref{fig:Harm}.
+We note that the picture is very similar to the purely cubic case, up to the fact that the second harmonic is slightly more present.
+This observation confirms that such shear waves produce mainly odd harmonics, and it is consistent with the analysis of Destrade et al. \cite{destrade19} when the initial data is a pure anti-plane shear beam.